 Do not send UTeach material, like the essays and letters of recommendation, to the University of Texas Office of Admissions.
 UTeach has no way to know that the material was sent, and your application to our program will not be circulated.

-Apply to the University of Texas at Austin as a degree-holder/non-degree seeker in the College of Education.
+If you intend to seek certification alone (and not another degree), apply to the University of Texas at Austin as a degree-holder/non-degree seeker in the College of Education.
 For major, select Degree-Holder/Secondary Certificate Seeker.

 Please contact the Office of Admissions directly for questions about applying to the University.